-Next step, Iizuka known as the former mining town, located at about 30km to the east from Fukuoka.
+Next step, Iizuka, known as the former mining town, is located about 30km east of Fukuoka.
 In the midst of Japan’s industrial revolution in the Meiji era (1868-1912), Iizuka rapidly developed as the main charcoal production center in the region.
-And if the town seems rather quiet today as a result of the mines closing down in the 1970’s, you have to imagine that at its peak time, it attracted all the unemployed workers of the area.
-And what do miners need most after a long day of hard and dangerous work ?
+If the town seems rather quiet today due to the mines closing down in the 1970s, you have to imagine that it attracted all the unemployed workers of the area at its peak time.
+And what do miners need most after a long day of hard and dangerous work?
 Entertainment and sweets!
-That is why a number of theaters and tea houses/bakery shops started popping all around Iizuka in those days, making the city famous for precisely that – a reputation it maintains to this day.
+That is why several theaters and tea houses/bakery shops started popping all around Iizuka in those days, making the city famous for precisely that – a reputation it maintains to this day.

 At the high of its mining activity, the town had no less than 48 theaters welcoming the miners and their families.
 And today, only one of them is still in activity: Kaho Gekijyo Theater.
-Its architecture is inspired by the one of kabuki style theaters from the Meiji era.
-It was built in 1922, but was first destroyed by a fire, and a second time because of a typhoon, before being rebuilt in its actual shape in 1931.
-Bad weather had another impact on the theatre more recently, with a major flood happening in 2003, but everything has been perfectly restored since, thanks to, among other things, the contributions of a few Japanese actors.
+Its architecture is inspired by one of the kabuki-style theaters from the Meiji era.
+It was built in 1922 but was first destroyed by a fire, and a second time because of a typhoon, before being rebuilt in its actual shape in 1931.
+Bad weather had another impact on the theatre more recently, with a major flood happening in 2003.
+Still, everything has been perfectly restored since, thanks to the contributions of a few Japanese actors, among other things.

 The outside architecture is already very impressive, slightly reminiscent of a temple.
 Once you have arrived inside this almost magical world, you’ll discover a building that is far away from the style of Western theaters.
 Once you have removed your shoes and pushed the curtains separating the lobby from the performance hall, you’ll be taken back to the olden days in Japan!